Skip to content

 What Causes Testosterone Imbalance?

-• Chronic Diseases: Conditions such as diabetes, obesity, and metabolic syndrome can affect hormone levels.
+• Chronic Illness: Conditions such as diabetes, liver or kidney disease, HIV, and metabolic syndrome can lower levels.

 When to Test